nils-hamel/protected-digital-identity/README.md

 > For the rest of the documents, trying to keep things clear, the 'I' (the writer) refers to the person trying to protect its digital identity while the 'you' (the reader) refers to the person that try to verify 'my' digital identity : I have a digital identity that I claim and, as you are not convinced, you want to verify that I am the person able to claim that identity.

+The verification takes place as you recieved an email from me, providing my public key, information on my digital identity and the list of my active email addresses.
+The verification is required if you do not trust my digitial identity.

 Two verification processes are proposed here, a simple one and a more reliable one that takes some additionnal efforts.

 ## Verification : Simple Procedure